symptoms, vaccine and how to take it – breaking latest news-breakinglatest.news-Breaking Latest News

 There are meningococcal vaccine C, meningococcal tetravalent vaccine A, C, W135 and Y, meningococcal vaccine B, pneumococcal vaccine and haemophilus influenzae.

-For vaccination against the meningococcus bgiven its recent introduction (2017-2019 vaccination plan), the priority represented by its use in the early childhood, age in which the maximum impact of the disease.
+For vaccination against the meningococcus bgiven its recent introduction (2017-2019 vaccination plan), the priority is represented by its use in early childhoodage at which the impact of the disease is greatest.
 The vaccination cycle consists of four, three or two doses depending on the age of administration of the first dose.
-The recommended administration for all newborns (from the third month) is crucial start it as soon as possible.
+The administration is recommended for all newborns (from the third month) and is crucial start it as soon as possible.